Custom Made Metric Gears Since 1935

-KHK has invested over 82 years into the production of metric gears.
-This dedication to one product has resulted in the sourcing world-class equipment and training of personnel in world-class production methods.
+KHK has invested over 87 years into the production of metric gears.
+This dedication to one product line has resulted in the sourcing of world-class equipment, and the training of our personnel in world-class production methods.
 The videos below detail some of the daily activities on the factory floor.Learn More